davidfeng88/CollisionViz/README.md

   collisionsArray.forEach(
     collision => {collisionsObj[collision.unique_key] = collision;});
   /*
-    new markers are created for new collisions this.markersObj is an object with markers as values
     Pattern:
       array.filter(element => !object[key])
       .forEach(collision => create/delete marker);

-  */
-  collisionsArray
+    1. New markers are created for new collisions this.markersObj is an object with markers as values */ collisionsArray
     .filter(collision => !this.markersObj[collision.unique_key])
     .forEach(newCollision => {
       this.createMarker(newCollision, taxi, bike, motorcycle, ped);
     });
-  // Old markers for collisions that are not in the `collisionsArray` are removed Object.keys(this.markersObj)
+  // 2.
+Old markers for collisions that are not in the `collisionsArray` are removed Object.keys(this.markersObj)
     .filter(collisionUniqueKey => !collisionsObj[collisionUniqueKey])
     .forEach(collisionUniqueKey => {